maueroats/teaching--2020-2021/content/intermediate-cs/sem1review/sem1final/index.md

 ## Part A

 You are working in people coordinates to determine if a point is inside this 200x100 shape.
+People coordinates in this problem means $(0,0)$ in the lower left.
-The rounded corners are quarters of radius 50 circles.
+The rounded corners are quarters of radius
+50 circles.
 There is an animation to demonstrate, but you do _not_ need to write the animation!